jlcarr/LeetCode/README.md

 - **Memory**: 505.4 MB
 - **Solution**: Use dynamic programming over the current position along the piles and the player's turn.
 A more efficient solution is to only keep track of the current and last 3 states for each player.

+### Problem 1420
+- **Name**: Build Array Where You Can Find The Maximum Exactly K Comparisons
+- **Runtime**: 91 ms
+- **Memory**: 16.5 MB
+- **Solution**: Dymanic programming, moving forward over the array, and keeping track of the possible max values for each number of changes so far.
+If we go past the target number of changes, discard.
+Compute the number of ways to reach a new changes for a given max, as well as current change, use the accumulated sum so far to quickly compute the number of ways to reach new max.
+Also if staying the same then any value less than is good, so we multiply to get count.

 ### Problem 1443
 - **Name**: Minimum Time to Collect All Apples in a Tree.
 - **Runtime**: 541 ms